Dr. Saunia Ahmad, Ph.D., Psych Director & Clinical Psychologist Toronto Psychology Clinic

 Most recently, Dr. Ahmad was a Clinical Psychologist at the Odette Cancer Centre at Sunnybrook Health Sciences Centre where she provided counselling and support to patients, couples and families coping with cancer.
 She also worked with an interdisciplinary team to study factors that support couples coping with cancer.
 This research was funded by the Canadian Breast Cancer Foundation (CBCF).
 She was an associate at Dr. Serine Warwar & Associates (now called Centre for Emotion-Focused Therapy).
 She also trained and supervised graduate students worked at the York University Psychology Clinic (YUPC) in psychotherapy, psychological assessment.
-Presently, in addition to her role at the Toronto Psychology Clinic, she is a Consultant Clinical Psychologist at the Cleveland Clinic in Toronto where she provides executive health assessments.
+She worked as a Consultant Clinical Psychologist at the Cleveland Clinic in Toronto where she provides executive health assessments.

 Theoretical Approach Dr. Ahmad's approach to psychotherapy integrates techniques and theory from several well-researched and highly recommended approaches in which she has extensive training in.
 She continues to stay up to date on new developments in each of these approaches.
 This includes the following: